reuhreuh/valorant-api-client/README.md

 So far following end-points are implemented:

+`ACCOUNT-V1`
+- /riot/account/v1/accounts/by-puuid/{puuid}
+- /riot/account/v1/accounts/by-riot-id/{gameName}/{tagLine}

 `VAL-MATCH-V1`

 - /val/match/v1/matches/{matchId}
 - /val/match/v1/matchlists/by-puuid/{puuid}

+`Rate limits`
+The HTTP client will be auto-configured with the application and methods rate limits that Riot granted you.

+`Model`
 The SDK also provides a set of Java Enums for Valorant model (with UUIDs used in API) for :
 - Acts
 - Agents